frontenddogma/web-development-glossary/manuscript/f.md

 Feature testing
 : → Feature detection

+Federal Information Processing Standard
+: A publicly announced standard developed by the National Institute of Standards and Technology (NIST) for use in computer systems by non-military American government agencies and government contractors.
+FIPS standards are issued to establish requirements for purposes such as ensuring computer security and interoperability, and are intended for cases in which suitable industry standards do not already exist.
+Many FIPS specifications are modified versions of standards used in the technical communities, such as the American National Standards Institute (ANSI), the Institute of Electrical and Electronics Engineers (IEEE), and the International Organization for Standardization (ISO).&nbsp;[†](#w-fips) ℹ︎&nbsp;[is.gd/Obox4z](https://csrc.nist.gov/publications/fips)

 Federated Learning of Cohorts
 : A type of web tracking through federated learning.
 FLoC groups people into “cohorts” based on their browsing history for the purpose of interest-based advertising.
 Google began testing the technology in the Chrome browser in March 2021 as a replacement for third-party cookies, which it plans to stop supporting in Chrome by early 2023.
 As of April 2021, every major browser aside from Google Chrome that is based on Google’s Chromium platform has declined to implement FLoC.&nbsp;[†](#w-floc) ℹ︎&nbsp;[github.com/WICG/floc](https://github.com/WICG/floc)